Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

 In addition, some agents further design more fine-grained roles for requirements analysis.
 For example, Elicitron~\cite{Elicitron} incorporates a set of \textit{User} agents to identify diverse user requirements by mimicking user perspectives and conducting interviews for exploring potential user needs; MARE~\cite{MARE} uses a requirements engineering team (\ie{} stakeholder, collector, modeler, checker, and documenter) to produce requirements specifications.
 The requirements engineering process is segmented into four sub-tasks corresponding to specific roles, seamlessly transitioning rough user ideas to precise requirement specifications.
+Sami \et{}~\cite{sami} employ a two-stage requirements generation approach by first instructing an agent to generate user requirements and then using another agent to prioritize user stories.

-\headt{C. Designer Roles.} Designer roles take input information on requirements (such as detailed task descriptions and use cases) and shape the software architecture and system integration.

-\headfi{C.1: Software Architecture Designer.} This role is responsible for conceptualizing and defining the high-level structure of software, \eg{} the \textit{software architect} role in agents~\cite{lcg, aisd, multi-agent-collaboration, ChatDev, MetaGPT}.
-They create a design document that serves as a blueprint for the subsequent stages of development; and the design document can be presented in various forms, including natural language descriptions, structured formats (\eg{} JSON for listing project architecture files), and graphical representations (\eg{} class diagrams and sequence flowcharts~\cite{MetaGPT}).
+\headt{Designer Roles.} Designer roles take input information on requirements (such as detailed task descriptions and use cases) and shape the software architecture and system integration.
+The most typical design roles are the system architects, who are responsible for conceptualizing and defining the high-level structure of software, \eg{} the \textit{software architect} role in agents~\cite{lcg, aisd, multi-agent-collaboration, ChatDev, MetaGPT, sami, rasheed}.
+They create a design document that serves as a blueprint for the subsequent stages of development, and the design document can be presented in various forms, including natural language descriptions, structured formats (\eg{} JSON for listing project architecture files), and graphical representations (\eg{} class diagrams and sequence flowcharts~\cite{MetaGPT}).
+Moreover, some approaches will assign UI/UX designers to craft the visual and interactive interface~\cite{multi-agent-collaboration, AgentVerse}.

-\headfi{C.2: UI/UX Designer.} This role primarily focuses on crafting the visual and interactive aspects of the software interface, such as user experience (UX) designer or user interface (UI) designer roles in agents~\cite{multi-agent-collaboration, AgentVerse}.